Adamskoullos/vuetify-cheatsheet/calendar.md

     day: 'Day',
     '4day': '4 Days',
   },
-  selectedEvent: {},
+  selectedEvent: {}, // showEvent passes in the event object and assigns value as the selectedEvent
-  selectedElement: null,
+  selectedElement: null, // showEvent also passes in the native event where we can grab the element (e.target)
-  selectedOpen: false,
+  selectedOpen: false, // showEvent also sets selectedOpen to true
   events: [],
   colors: ['blue', 'indigo', 'deep-purple', 'cyan', 'green', 'orange', 'grey darken-1'],
   names: ['Meeting', 'Holiday', 'PTO', 'Travel', 'Event', 'Birthday', 'Conference', 'Party'],